Dawnisse/lae/fpga/labs/lab7/README.md

-Additionally, modify the stimulus and **wait fof the PLL to lock** before de-asserting the `shift0_load1l`control signal for the shift-register :
+Additionally, modify the stimulus and **wait for the PLL to lock** before de-asserting the `shift0_load1l`control signal for the shift-register :

 ```verilog
 initial begin